Jeff Passan: Awards and recognition

 Passan has been a member of the Baseball Writers' Association of America since 2004, while he was at The Kansas City Star.
 The National Sports Media Association named Passan as the National Sportswriter of the Year in 2021 and again in 2023.

 Passan received the 2022 Dan Jenkins medal for Excellence in Sportswriting for his ESPN article, "San Francisco Giants Outfielder Drew Robinson's Remarkable Second Act."

 Personal life

+Passan married his wife, Sara Rieke, at Ellen Browning Scripps Memorial Park in La Jolla, California on January 6, 2007.

-In 2023, Passan was struck by a falling tree limb after a storm, fracturing his back.
+In 2023, Passan was struck by a falling tree limb at his home in Kansas City after a storm, fracturing his back.
 He retained the use of his limbs and extremities.

+In 2025, his son, Jack, committed to play college baseball at Williams College.